garbles/concave/README.md

 ## A brief introduction to lenses for React/Redux developers

 If you have built React applications with Redux then you are probably familiar with [selectors](https://redux.js.org/usage/deriving-data-selectors).
-A selector is a "getter" for the entire application state.
+A selector is a "getter" from the monolithic application state meant to obfuscate the shape of that state from the rest of the application.

 ```ts
 import { State, UserState } from "./state";